awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cassandra-table.md

 `RegularColumns`  <a name="cfn-cassandra-table-regularcolumns"></a>
 One or more columns that are not part of the primary key \- that is, columns that are *not* defined as partition key columns or clustering key columns\.
+You can add regular columns to existing tables by adding them to the template\.
 *Required*: No
 *Type*: List of [Column](aws-properties-cassandra-table-column.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TableName`  <a name="cfn-cassandra-table-tablename"></a>
 The name of the table to be created\.
 The table name is case sensitive\.
 If you don't specify a name, AWS CloudFormation generates a unique ID and uses that ID for the table name\.
-For more information, see [Name Type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-name.html)\.
+For more information, see [Name type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-name.html)\.
 If you specify a name, you cannot perform updates that require replacement of this resource\.
 You can perform updates that require no or some interruption\.
 If you must replace the resource, specify a new name\.
 *Length constraints:* Minimum length of 3\.
 Maximum length of 255\.
 *Pattern:* `^[a-zA-Z0-9][a-zA-Z0-9_]{1,47}$`